Interactive lessons for teaching about sexuality.

 I have to admit, I was expecting a showcase of sex and puberty-related crossword puzzles and word searches, but there was a whole lot more to that first workshop.
 The trainers had studied thepedagogy of gaming, and infused it into each of the activities they presented.
 They got the audience to think about the functions of gaming beyond the fun participants might have.
 The result was a collection of activities that were as pedagogically sound as they were entertaining.

-The Center for Family Life Education has long advocated the principles that a positive approach to sex education is the best approach, and that participants learn as much or more from each other as from the educator.
+The Center for Sex Education has long advocated the principles that a positive approach to sex education is the best approach, and that participants learn as much or more from each other as from the educator.
 Game On! embraces this ideology with learning experiences that are fun, energizing and dependent on participants communicating with each other.

 In this guide, there are 19 great lessons and a section of ready-to-use word puzzles that touch on many different aspects of sexuality – anatomy, body image, contraception, puberty, relationships, sexually transmitted infections and more!
 Each lesson is thoughtfully constructed with a rationale, a learning objective, detailed procedural steps, handouts and the latest knowledge about sexual health.
 The games present an opportunity to engage participants’ competitive spirits while they have fun and, most important, learn.